 - A. Acute Viral Hepatitis A Resolved

 - B. Acute Viral Hepatitis B Resolved

 - E. Chronic, Persistent Hepatitis B Unresolved

 - H. Chronic, Active Hepatitis C

 3. What are the most current liver enzyme levels?

 4. Which studies have been undertaken to diagnose/treat the condition?

 5. Does the proposed insured use any medications such as alpha interferon or Ribavarin?
-If so, please list name of medication, dates used, quantity taken and frequency taken.
+If so, please list the name of the medication, dates used, quantity taken, and frequency taken.

 6. Does the proposed insured consume any alcohol?
 Yes or No.